windsorcli/cli/docs/install/install.md

 ### Install Aqua

-A tool for managing multiple versions of executables.
+Aqua is a tool for managing multiple versions of executables.
 Install it from [Aqua's official documentation](https://aquaproj.github.io/docs/install).

 ### Configure Aqua YAML

-The creation of an `aqua.yaml` file within your project directory is imperative for specifying the CLI tools to be managed.
-The following is a prototypical configuration:
+Use the following 'aqua.yaml' and the aqua install command to specify and install the necessary tools for the CLI:

 ```yaml
 ---